-Many people are concerned with their retirement plan especially in light of the economy over the past few years.
-This article discusses some tips that could help your evaluate your current plan.
+With all of the uncertainty in our economic world people are concerned with their retirement plan.
+In this article we look at some tips which could help your evaluate your current retirement plan.
 While there are certain things you can do on your own and it is important to become educated you should also seek professional advice.
 There are additional resource links at the end of this article.

 Whether you are just getting started or you are well into your working career there are some basic things you need to be aware of.
 This article “The Most Important 3 Key Elements To A Free Retirement Plan” discusses those basic things.
 If you begin this process at an early age setting aside as little as 10% or your income can yield a nice retirement benefit at age 65.